A1HE

 Top 4 Reasons Hydraulic Cylinder Rods Bend

 A major failure for hydraulic cylinders is when the rod bends or buckles when in operation.
 Usually when a rod is bent it also damages the gland, and at times, the piston and bore too.
 Pretty much have the hydraulic cylinder to catastrophically fail.
 Why can the other parts fail?
 A hydraulic cylinder has specific engineered tolerances and clearances.
 The rod, gland, piston, and barrel bore are all ‘straight’ to each other.
 So when a rod has a bend in it, it’s centre axis is no longer inline or straight with the other component.
 This puts excessive loads to guide rings and bushes.
 The piston becomes ‘crooked’ and the gland gets damaged as it becomes a fulcrum for the bend.
 Retracting a bent rod into the cylinder does not straighten it again.
 The machine should be immediately stopped and the failed hydraulic cylinder repaired or replaced.
 So here they are… Top 4 Reasons Why Hydraulic Cylinder Rods Bend Rod diameter too small Inadequate rod material strength Improper cylinder mounting arrangement Machine misuse/abuse by the operator What You Can Do About It If there are loads greater than the rods ability to withstand bending or buckling, then a new rod should be manufactured with an increased diameter and/or higher material strength.
 For reason No.4, it just comes down to operator training and care for the machine or attachment.
 If they are being used outside the manufacturer’s original design and operational intent then don’t be surprised if the hydraulic cylinders fail and the overall machine uptime and life is drastically reduced.
 How to spot a possible bend in a rod Here are some way you can spot a possible bend in a hydraulic cylinder rod: ‘Juddering’ during operation An audible sound during operation Oil leakage from seals Rod scoring Irregular rod wear patten What You Need To Do If you suspect that your hydraulic cylinder has a bend or needs attention, contact us today.
 Getting the cylinder looked at now is far better than putting it off and having catastrophic failure.
 Contact us now on 07 3800 8721 and a friendly team member will help you get the best solution.
-Contact us today Written by The A1HE Team Date: 26.04.2024
+GET YOUR FREE QUOTE NOW Written by The A1HE Team Date: 26.04.2024

 hydraulic cylinder on an earthmoving machine excavator that may have dieseling which can damage hydraulic seals and piston so you need to contact A1 hydraulic engineering to reseal, reman, remanufacture, manufacture hydraulic cylinders

 Whenever you are installing a hydraulic cylinder to your machine, you should always assume that some air will be introduced in the hydraulic system.
 You can lose oil during the process of disconnecting and reconnecting hoses, fittings, burst/craning valves, or even when installing hydraulic cylinder that’s completely empty.
 All these situations are not a problem when you understand what dieseling is.
 What’s dieseling?
 Simply put it’s the detonation of trapped air in oil when compressed.
 Just think about how a diesel engine works.
 Dieseling can damage pistons and the seals.
 Shortening the life of the hydraulic cylinder.
 It also means it reduces machine uptime.
 That’s why it best practice to bleed or remove air after any hydraulic cylinder service, when getting a new cylinder, or when there’s a possibility of air that’s entered into the hydraulic cylinders, Before You Start Check the machine’s maintenance manual for the procedure that’s specific or recommended for you.
 The below procedure is general guideline.
 You need to keep the machines’ engine at a low RPM/idle throughout the whole procedure.
 And be patient.
 Don’t rush this important process.
 Don’t run the engine at full noise and sudden control movements to fill the hydraulic cylinder quicker.
 You are only promoting for dieseling to occur.
 The 5 Steps Keep the engine at low idle and then… Step 1: For 8 cycles, slowly extended and retracted the cylinder through approximately 3/4 of the full cylinder travel.
 Do this for 8 to 10 cycles.
 Don’t let the cylinders reach the stroke ends (bottom out), in both directions.
 Step 2: Pause before you change direction for a minimum of 5 seconds.
 Step 3: Then, slowly cycle the hydraulic cylinders to the full extend and retract travel, while keeping the hydraulic pressure low.
 Step 4: Pause before you change direction for a minimum of 5 seconds.
 Step 5: Finally, check the hydraulic oil level and top up as needed.
 Getting Your Hydraulic Cylinder Serviced If your machines’ hydraulic cylinders are leaking, loosing efficiency, or if you suspect that dieseling has occurred… Contact us now on 07 3800 8721 and a friendly team member will help you get the best solution.
-Contact us today Written by The A1HE Team Date: 14.03.2024
+GET YOUR FREE QUOTE NOW Written by The A1HE Team Date: 14.03.2024

 hydraulic cylinders on an Excavator with grab attachment that A1 Hydraulic Engineering does service and repair and manufacture reman remanufacturing in earthmoving mining quarry civil and industrial